WHAT TO DO

 For the best sandwich in town head to Sam LaGrassa's at 44 Province Street (they are only open for lunch M-F).
 You must get the Famous Rumanian Pastrami on rye bread, it's awesome.
 If you fancy something more fancy, try Stephanie's on Newbury.
 The food is good, the Bloody Mary's are better and if the weather is nice, the patio seating is perfect for people watching on Newbury Street.
 If you are in the mood to change things up a bit, head to Toro in the South End.
 Chef Ken Oringer's popular Spanish restaurant features seating at a series of communal tables and small tapas dishes such as grilled corn with cotija cheese and crispy pork belly short ribs.
 The all Spanish wine list complements the plates.
 For the best sushi in town head to O Ya at 9 East Street.
 The nigiri menu is adventurous and the sake menu is extensive.
 For a special occasion (and a pretty penny) do try the grand omakase tasting menu.

 Beacon Hill is home to some of my favorite restaurants in Boston.
 No 9 Park at 9 Park Street is chef Barbara Lynch's (B&G Oysters) first project and it continues to impress from its place just below the golden dome of the State House.
 The dining room is swanky and the menu is a choice of a la carte or the chef's tasting.
 Located at 75 Chestnut Street is 75 Chestnut.
 This local haunt serves tasty American dishes in cozy quarters and has a rustic bar.
-The Hungry I is located at 71 Charles Street and has been called Boston's most romantic restaurant.
-Tucked just below street level in a two story brownstone, it is truly charming and intimate.
-Save this for a special occasion or a special someone.
 Ma Maison can be found at 272 Cambridge Street.
 This classic French bistro has daily specials and a boutique wine list, along with an elegant ambiance.
 Chinatown is one of the city's best food neighborhoods.
-Be sure to check out Shojo at 9 Tyler Street and Dumpling Cafe at 695 Washington Street.
+Be sure to check out Shojo at 9 Tyler Street, Peach Farm at 4 Tyler Street and Dumpling Cafe at 695 Washington Street.
 Shojo is known for its pork belly dumplings, tiger style ribs and inspired cocktails.
+Across the street, Peach Farm is a hopping hideaway with a focus on fresh seafood dishes.
+Do get the lobster with ginger and scallions.
 Dumpling Cafe is a popular late night spot that makes some of the best dumplings in town.

 No trip to Boston would be complete without a visit to the North End.
 Italian culture reigns here and it is Boston's oldest and busiest neighborhood.
 Take the T green line to Haymarket and walk the narrow cobblestone streets.
 There are a number of solid restaurants and bakeries - the ones I continue to visit are Mamma Maria at 3 North Square, Giacomo's Ristorante at 355 Hanover Street, Mike's Pastry at 300 Hanover Street and Modern Pastry at 257 Hanover Street.
 Mamma Maria restaurant has a great view of North Square (try to reserve a front room window table) and its handmade pastas are delicious.
 Try the pappardelle layered with braised rabbit.
 Giacomo's is a bustling, down to earth eatery that has some of the best pasta dishes in the city.
 Do get the ziti with chicken and shrimp in a pesto cream sauce.
 Be aware - they don't take reservations and it's cash only.
 When you're finished, walk down the street and get in line at Mike's Pastry.
 There is always a crowd, but the selection of fresh cannoli's is ridiculous and worth the wait - my personal favorite is the chocolate cream.
 If you cannot decide, just ask for an assortment in their famous string tied white boxes.
 It is up for debate among locals and tourists, Mike's or Modern Pastry (my suggestion is try both).
 After all, Modern Pastry is just down the block.
 The traditional cakes and cookies are scrumptious so try as many as you can.
 I must add, if you haven't had enough - walk a few blocks to Bova's Bakery at 134 Salem Street.
 It is family owned and operated since 1932.